ecomplus/storefront-starter/README.md

 ### Deploy to Netlify

-To setup your new site on Netlify, we recommend choosing **`dist` as _branch to deploy_ with no _build settings_**.
+When creating your new site on Netlify, we recommend choosing **`dist` as _branch to deploy_ with no _build settings_**.

 > You can also deploy from `master`